If you’re anything like us, you’ve probably been inundated with content across social media about the massive benefits of rosemary oil for hair.

 Below you’ll find the recommended amount of oil based on the size of your beard:

-Now that you know how much to use, you can safely apply the oil like any other hair oil.
+Now that you know how much to use, you can safely apply the oil like any other beard oil.
 Here’s how:

-Step 1: You’ll want to apply the oil to a clean scalp.
-Start by washing your hair with hair wash or warm water.
+Step 1: You’ll want to apply the oil on a clean beard.
+Start by washing your beard with beard wash or warm water.

 Step 3: Drop the recommended amount of oil into the palms of your hands.
 Massage them together.

-Step 4: Apply the oil to your scalp and hair (just like you would with other products).
-Start at the base and work your way to the ends until the oil is spread evenly.
+Step 4: Apply the oil to your beard (just like you would with other products).
+Start at the top and work your way to the ends until the oil is spread evenly.

 If you don’t want to use your hands, you can always use a board bristle brush (like this one).